openvinotoolkit/openvino_notebooks/notebooks/224-stable-diffusion-text-to-image/README.md

 2. Convert ONNX models to OpenVINO IR format using Model Optimizer tool.
 3. Run Stable Diffusion pipeline with OpenVINO.

-## Model Access

-You need to accept the model license before downloading or using the weights.
-In this demo we'll use `stable-diffusion-v1-4` model version, so you'll need to  visit [its card](https://huggingface.co/CompVis/stable-diffusion-v1-4), read the license and tick the checkbox if you agree.

-You have to be a registered user in 🤗 Hugging Face Hub, and you'll also need to use an access token for the code to work.
-For more information on access tokens, please refer to [this section of the documentation](https://huggingface.co/docs/hub/security-tokens).

 ## Installation Instructions

 If you have not done so already, please follow the [Installation Guide](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/README.md") to install all required dependencies.